 1. Think Ahead

-I’m learning that in any situation, if you want to overcome financial hardship it simply takes planning and determination.
+I’m learning that in any situation if you want to overcome financial hardship it simply takes planning and determination.

 You are going to guess that my first solution is going to be to plant a garden each year.
-You aren’t too late.
-You can still work on growing a few of these fast producing vegetables.
+You aren’t too late, you can still work on growing a few of these fast producing vegetables.

-But in years to come, think about Thanksgiving when you plant your summer and fall garden.
+However, in years to come, think about Thanksgiving when you plant your summer and fall garden.
 Then you can preserve your food and use it on a daily basis and for the holidays as well.
 This will save you a lot of money.

 Next, look at your budget a few months in advance to see how much money you can squeeze out each month for the items that you can’t grow.
 Also, consider making your Thanksgiving menu a few months in advance as well.